-In some applications, data structures arise that are sufficiently complicated that one cannot point to a place in the program and say "this is the appropriate place to deallocate such-and-such entity."
+In some applications, data structures arise that are sufficiently complicated that one cannot point to a place in the program and say "this is the appropriate place to deallocate suchand-such entity."
 In these cases, one can frequently use reference counters to keep track of the number of pointers of which the object is a target, and deallocate the object when its reference count is reduced to zero.
 This presently requires that all pointer reassignment be done within subroutines.
 This camouflages the abstraction, thereby increasing maintenance costs.
 In addition, all that is necessary to break this abstraction is a pointer assignment statement that doesn't change the reference counter.

 Provide for defined pointer assignment in the same way as defined assignment is provided.
 This would allow to do the computations necessary to maintain reference counts within the procedure that defines the assignment, and would "cover up" intrinsic pointer assignment, thereby preserving abstraction.
+This would interact with the proposals in 2.3.1, 2.3.3 and 2.6.